awsdocs/iam-user-guide/doc_source/access.md

 # Access Management<a name="access"></a>

 AWS Identity and Access Management \(IAM\) is a web service that helps you securely control access to AWS resources\.
-The access management portion of IAM helps you define what a user or other entity is allowed to do in an account, often referred to as *authorization*\.
-Permissions are defined using permissions policies and permissions boundaries\.
-Most permission policies are JSON policy documents in AWS that, when attached to an identity or resource, defines their permissions\.
-A permissions boundary is an advanced feature in which you use policies to limit the maximum permissions that a principal can have\.
-These boundaries can be applied to AWS Organizations organizations or to IAM users or roles\.
+When a [principal](intro-structure.md#intro-structure-principal) makes a request in AWS, the AWS enforcement code checks whether the principal is authenticated \(signed in\) and authorized \(has permissions\)\.
+You manage access in AWS by creating policies and attaching them to IAM identities or AWS resources\.
+Policies are JSON documents in AWS that, when attached to an identity or resource, define their permissions\.
 For more information about policy types and uses, see [Policies and Permissions](access_policies.md)\.

-When a [principal](intro-structure.md#intro-structure-principal) makes a request in AWS, the IAM service checks whether the principal is authenticated \(signed in\) and authorized \(has permissions\)\.
-You manage access in AWS by creating policies and attaching them to IAM identities, AWS resources, or other AWS objects \(such as AWS Organizations organizations\)\.
-Those policies specify the permissions that are allowed or denied\.
 For details about the rest of the authentication and authorization process, see [Understanding How IAM Works](intro-structure.md)\.

 ![\[AccessManagement_Diagram\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/images/access-diagram_800.png)

-During authorization, IAM uses values from the [request context](intro-structure.md#intro-structure-request) to check for matching policies and determine whether to allow or deny the request\.
+During authorization, the AWS enforcement code uses values from the [request context](intro-structure.md#intro-structure-request) to check for matching policies and determine whether to allow or deny the request\.

 AWS checks each policy that applies to the context of the request\.
 If a single policy denies the request, AWS denies the entire request and stops evaluating policies\.
 This is called an *explicit deny*\.
 Because requests are *denied by default*, IAM authorizes your request only if every part of your request is allowed by the applicable policies\.
-The [evaluation logic](reference_policies_evaluation-logic.md) follows these rules:
+The [evaluation logic](reference_policies_evaluation-logic.md) for a request within a single account follows these rules:
-+ By default, all requests are denied\. \(In general, requests made using the AWS account root user credentials for resources in the account are always allowed\.\)
++ By default, all requests are implicitly denied\. \(Alternatively, by default, the AWS account root user has full access\.\)
-+ An explicit allow in a permissions policy overrides this default\.
++ An explicit allow in an identity\-based or resource\-based policy overrides this default\.
-+ A permissions boundary \(an AWS Organizations SCP or a user or role boundary\) or a policy used during AWS STS role assumption overrides the allow\.
-If one or more of these items exists, they must all allow the request\.
-Otherwise, it is implicitly denied\.
++ If a permissions boundary, Organizations SCP, or session policy is present, it might override the allow with an implicit deny\.
 + An explicit deny in any policy overrides any allows\.

 After your request has been authenticated and authorized, AWS approves the request\.
-If you need to make a request in a different account, the resource in that account must have a resource\-based policy that allows access from your account\.
-Otherwise, you must assume a role within that account with the permissions that you need\.
+If you need to make a request in a different account, a policy in the other account must allow you to access the resource\.
+In addition, the IAM entity that you use to make the request must have an identity\-based policy that allows the request\.

 ## Access Management Resources<a name="access_resources"></a>